KDE/digikam-doc/slideshow_tools/presentation_tool.rst

     :alt:
     :align: center

-    Screencast of the Presentation Tool Running With OSD on the Top of Screen
+    Screencast of the Presentation Tool Running With Cube OpenGL Effect and Showing OSD on the Top of Screen